 • Paprika (my addition – for color and a bit of complexity)

-I have taken mom’s same flavor profile and created a roasted salmon version of her campground grilled dish, using salmon steaks.
-(You can also use fillets.)
+I have taken mom’s same flavor profile and created a roasted salmon steak recipe of her campground grilled dish.
+(You can also use salmon filets.)
 Feel free to follow mom’s method as well, if you prefer grilling (see directions under Variation in the recipe card below).
 Here are the easy steps to roasting the salmon:

 1. Prep oven, pan and salmon.

 Preheat oven to 400 degrees.
 Butter a large rimmed baking sheet (or dish) large enough to hold the salmon in one layer.
-Arrange salmon steaks in one layer in the prepared dish.
+Place salmon steaks in one layer in the prepared dish.

 2. Prepare butter sauce.